vitessio/website/content/en/docs/user-guides/topology-service.md

 ## Migration between implementations

-We provide the `topo2topo` binary file to migrate between one implementation and another of the topology service.
+We provide the `topo2topo` utility to migrate between one implementation and another of the topology service.

 The process to follow in that case is:

-* Start from a stable topology, where no resharding or reparenting is on-going.
+* Start from a stable topology, where no resharding or reparenting is ongoing.
 * Configure the new topology service so it has at least all the cells of the source topology service.
 Make sure it is running.
 * Run the `topo2topo` program with the right flags. `-from_implementation`,